- State Farm

 Lewis Hassell, assistant VP of sales & client services at Amica, has some tips for this process: "Customers sometimes look at the age of their belongings or mention that their furniture didn’t cost much because it was passed onto them.
 In the event of a loss, we explain they should consider a coverage limit based on what it would cost to purchase items new in today’s market.
 They should also consider the replacement cost endorsement, which can be added to a standard renters policy.
 Otherwise, depreciation will be factored in."

 There are various renters insurance providers in New York City, so it can be overwhelming trying to figure out which is the right company and the right policy for you.
-Your best bet is to enlist the help of a reputable company with a long history and a wealth of experience in the business.
+Your best bet is to go with a reputable company with a long history and a wealth of experience in the business rather than to go with the cheapest renters insurance available.
 Your finances and valuables need to be in good hands, and you’ll rest easier knowing that you’re covered in case of an unfortunate event.